 THE UNIVERSITY OF York Conservative Association has, this week, been accused of a culture of sexism within the society.
 A former committee member has spoken out to Nouse about her experiences, saying that the society, under its new committee, has become a “boys club” in which girls feel patronised, and even unsafe.

 Following their elections last Wednesday, reports have emerged of sexist behaviour and “targeted questioning”.
-Speaking to Nouse, York Tories member Finn Judge told of how the elections were a “hostile environment” in which female candidates were made to feel “on edge”.
+Speaking to Nouse, Finn Judge, who attended the election in support of his girlfriend, told of how the elections were a “hostile environment” in which female candidates were made to feel “on edge”.

 Former committee member and candidate at the elections, Sophie Whittingham, spoke of how, during a debate before the election, a now-committee member told her, “you don’t get an opinion.
 Nobody knows who you are, you’re just that guy’s girlfriend.”